umutseven92/LaFontaine/README.md

 LaFontaine is an automatic movie trailer generator.

 ## Description

->In this project, you are asked to implement a software that automatically extract trailer from a given movie with any genre.
-Firstly, you will divide the movie to smaller frames and sound fragments.
-From these sound and images, you will extract distinctive features which indicates the excitement of the fragment.
-You will classify the scenes by using machine learning algorithms.
-After classification, all scenes that are found important will be combined and trailer will be created from these scenes.
-Mandatory features: select three features for sound, three features from frame(image) and three features from subtitle.
-Apply at least two machine learning algorithms for classification of scenes.
-Combine important scenes into one video which is the trailer.
+LaFontaine creates movie trailers for any genre using pre-defined features, like number of faces on screen, and loudness of volume.
+Scenes are extracted using these features and combined to create the final trailer.
+There are three features for frame, three features for sound and three features for subtitles.
+Features are read from configurations and are fully configurable.

 ## Etymology
 LaFontaine is named after the legendary [Don LaFontaine](https://en.wikipedia.org/wiki/Don_LaFontaine), who was the voice of more than 5000 movie trailers.